Achievable logoAchievable logo

 Any information that would lead a reasonable investor to make an investment decision; a legitimate and important piece of information that relates to investing in a security

-The Securities Act of 1933 provides exemptions (exceptions) to their registration process.
-There are a number of exemptions that are important to know and will be discussed later in this material.
-For now, we’ll only focus on one of them.
-If a bond is issued with 270 days or less to maturity, the issuer is exempt from registering it with the SEC.
+The Securities Act of 1933 provides exemptions (exceptions) to registration.
+For now, focus on this one: If a bond is issued with 270 days or less to maturity, the issuer is exempt from registering it with the SEC.

 Debentures

 A debenture is a long-term, unsecured (naked) corporate bond.
-Knowing the definition of a debenture is more important than it may seem initially and can show up several times on the Series 6 exam.
+This definition matters, and it can appear multiple times on the Series 6 exam.

 Sidenote